cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 ##### Create scripts to automate basic processes

 1. Write a script that suggests the data formats: csv, xlsx, pdf, doc and txt.
 It should allow the user to pick their desired extension then create a file named `selected.<extension selected>`.
 Use the `read` command to read the user input!
 2. Write a script that keeps only the first N number of lines of all files in '/Users/<myusername>/files_to_clean/*.csv'.
 N should be an argument passed before starting the script!
-If other people depend on this being done daily, wow can we automate it's daily execution at 8:00AM?
+If other people depend on this being done daily, how can we automate it's daily execution at 8:00AM?

 ##### Finding files and contents in files